| |

 of Copyright Society of the U.S.A and the Journal

 of World Intellectual Property.
-He is also a
+He is also a board member of the Asia Pacific

-International Law Weekend and the host of the 11th Conference of Asian Pacific
+and the host of the 11th Conference of Asian Pacific

 American Law Faculty (CAPALF).